tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 @perhaps_draw in a resource to establish the distance travelled for data use
 ```

-_This allows for application to provide live updates, and feedback for the company_
+_This allows for application to provide live updates, and feedback for the company, which may assist targeting customers in certain areas_

 ## class Feedback